artisansdk/cqrs/readme.md

 }
 ```

-You can also dynamically call `->ttl($seconds)` on the query builder to customize
+You can also dynamically call `->ttl($seconds)` on the query builder to customize the TTL of the
-the TTL of the cache results when querying.
-You can customize `public $key` property
+cache results when querying.
+You can customize `public $key` property or call `->key($key)` and
-to set a custom key for the query but by default the value will be generated based
+optionally `->subKey($subKey)` to set a custom key for the query but by default the value will be
-on a hash of the query itself.
+generated based on a hash of the query itself.
 This makes unique queries cacheable under separate
 auto-generated keys.

 ### How to Bust a Cached Query